MicrosoftDocs/Dynamics-365-Operations.ja-jp/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

     BEGIN
         IF (NOT EXISTS (SELECT * FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = 'Datamart' AND  TABLE_NAME = 'AttributeValueIndexesBackUp'))
         BEGIN
-            --create table to store indexes
+            --create table to store indexses
-            -- Indexes of different table can have same index_id, but we need unique index id Create table [Datamart].[AttributeValueIndexesBackUp]
+            -- Indexes of different table can have same index_id,but we need unique index id Create table [Datamart].[AttributeValueIndexesBackUp]
             (
                 IndexID INT not null IDENTITY(1,1) PRIMARY KEY,